AlexArutiunian/cache_LFU/README.md

 ## 2) O(N)

-The main idea here is that we can save freq-sort and use struct.
+The main idea here is that we can save freq-sort and use struct page.
 When a hit occurs, element of cache which has max freq move in the back of list cache.
 ```C++
 struct page{